sentairanger/Dual-Robot-Guizero-Control/README.md

 * You cannot run the code from the terminal on the Pi so you can use an IDE like Mu or Geany.
 I recommend Mu as it's more straightforward.

 To run this on other platforms (Linux, Windows and Mac) use the `dual_movement_gui.py` code and it should work.
 Just make sure that you have python 3 installed as well as `guizero`, `gpiozero` and `pigpio`.
 Also note that the motor and robot modules for `gpiozero` do not work on Linux, Windows or Mac due to a bug so please use the OutputDevice and PWMOutputDevice modules instead as they work on all platforms.

+* Windows: In order to run the code on Windows, first you will need a program like PUTTY to SSH into both robots as SSH is not included in Windows.
+Make sure to install Python from the official site and install the modules in the command prompt using pip3.
+Then install an IDE such as Mu or IDLE to run the code.
+* Mac OS: You can either install Python using the main site or `brew install python`.
+Use an IDE like Mu or IDLE to run the code.
+Make sure to install the needed modules and SSH into each robot.
+* Linux: Make sure pip3 is installed and install the needed modules.
+Use an IDE such as Mu or IDLE and make sure to SSH into both robots.

 ## Dedication